jeffhandley/jeffhandley.github.io/aboutme.md

 title: About Me
 ---

 My name is Jeff Handley.
 I've been creating software for over 20 years.
-I have passion for implementing large applications and frameworks that provide end-user productivity and delight.
+I have passion for leading geo-distributed teams to build frameworks and applications that provide end-user productivity and delight.

 By focusing on intuitive, composable, and extensible frameworks, the teams I've worked with have a proven ability to deliver short-term developer productivity and long-term maintainability for web applications ranging from 10 screens to over 1000.
 I've been recognized as a compassionate people manager with an unparalleled sense of ownership in products and user experiences.
 These traits have helped me lead many teams through successful releases.